-5 Contributions
+5 Summary

-We have demonstrated that a functional blueprint approach can be used to create grown system that are dynamically integrated, smoothly transfer regulatory control across regimes, and can be interconnected to form composite systems with the same properties.
-While this is early work, the simplicity of creating and integrating the models discussed in this paper indicates good potential for further development.
-The decoupling of ultimate structure from developmental program might lead to more adaptivity in engineered systems as well as stronger biological models for evolvability and phenotypic adaptation.
+As we have seen demonstrated, a functional blueprint approach can be used to create grown systems that are dynamically integrated and able to smoothly transfer regulatory control across regimes.
+These systems can be interconnected to form composite systems with the same properties of dynamic integration and smooth transfer of regulatory control.

+As yet, the functional blueprint approach has not been thoroughly explored, and its capabilities and limitations have not yet been established.
+However, the simplicity of creating and integrating the models such as those we have considered here indicates good potential for further development.
+The decoupling of ultimate structure from developmental program offers a possible path to more adaptivity in engineered systems as well as stronger biological models for evolvability and phenotypic adaptation.